 Can I Make Savory Sweet Potato Pancakes?

-Yes, add a pinch of herbs such as dried oregano, paprika, and some grated cheese you like, or nutritional yeast.
+Yes, add a pinch of herbs such as dried oregano, paprika, some grated cheese you like, or nutritional yeast.

 Have you made these sweet potato pancakes?
 Share a comment or review below to let me know how much your baby loves them!